-PBL as well as the PRTR are ISO 9001:2000 certified.
-QA/QC, documentation and archiving is done according to procedures of the quality manual.
+PBL and therefore the PRTR have been ISO 9001:2000 certified for many years.
+However on 1 January 2009, PBL did not renew its certification, because of a merger with another institution.
+On 1 January 2009, the PRTR is expected to return to the National Institute for Public Health and the Environment (RIVM) and consequently renew its certification.
+QA/QC, documentation and archiving are done according to procedures of the quality manual.
 Arrangements and procedures for the contributing institutes are described in the yearly project plan.
 In general, the following QA/QC activities are performed:

-QC checks.
+- QC checks.
 A number of general QC checks have been introduced as part of the annual work plan of the PRTR.
-The QC checks built into the work plan aim at covering such issues as consistency, completeness and accuracy of the NFR data.

-The general QC for the inventory is largely performed within the PRTR as an integrated part of the working processes.
-For the 2006 inventory the PRTR task forces filled in a standard-format database with emission data for 1990-2006.
+The QC checks built into the work plan aim at covering such issues as consistency, completeness and accuracy of the NFR data. - The general QC for the inventory is largely performed within the PRTR as an integrated part of the working processes.
+For the 2009 inventory the PRTR task forces filled in a standard-format database with emission data for 1990 to 2007.
 After a first check of the emission files by PBL and TNO for completeness, the (corrected) data became available to the specific task force for checking consistency and trend analysis (comparability, accuracy).
 The task forces have access to information about the relevant emissions in the database.
 Several weeks before the data set is fixed, a trend verification workshop is organised by PBL (see Box 1.1).